-While most cases are relatively mild, health officials also are examining possible links between Zika and long-term health outcomes.
+While most cases are relatively mild, health officials also are examining links between Zika and long-term health outcomes.
 After the first confirmed Zika virus case in Brazil, reports surfaced of Guillain-Barre syndrome, a rare immune system disorder, and birth defects such as microcephaly in newborn babies.
-According to the Pan American Health Organization (PAHO), evidence supports a possible link between Zika virus and microcephaly, but Zika has not been proven to cause it.
+According to the Pan American Health Organization (PAHO), evidence supports a link between Zika virus and microcephaly.

 Is Zika in the United States?

-As of January 2016, no reported cases of Zika infection in the continental United States have resulted from local transmission.
+As of July 2016, the Centers for Disease Control and Prevention (CDC) has confirmed several locally transmitted Zika virus cases in the United States’ southeastern region.
 In some cases, travelers have become infected abroad and carried the virus upon their return.
 Visit the Centers for Disease Control site for the latest information on known Zika-affected areas and updated travel alerts.

 Zika Virus Treatment

 Approximately one in five people infected with Zika virus actually become ill.
 No vaccine or medications for Zika infections currently exist, so combat the symptoms with rest and hydration.
 If you develop symptoms connected to Zika and recently have visited a Zika-affected area, contact your healthcare provider right away.

 Since no Zika vaccine exists, the best way to help reduce the risk of Zika virus is to avoid mosquito bites.
 To help protect yourself and your home against bites, use these tips: